 A diploma may be reordered at the request of the student.
 The cost for a replacement diploma is \$45, which must be paid prior to the order.
-Contact the Registrar's Office to request a replacement diploma: onlineregistrar@gracechristian.edu.
+Contact the Records/Registration Office to request a replacement diploma: onlineregistrar@gracechristian.edu.